programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/base-config.md

 ### OAI / PMH

 The OAI / PMH interface is a harvesting interface.
-For more information, see the [Protocol Description](../../../technical/protocols/oai-pmh/oai-pmh.html) and [Openarchives](http://www.openarchives.org/).
+For more information, see the [Protocol Description](../../../technical/protocols/oai-pmh/oai-pmh.html) and [Open Archives](http://www.openarchives.org/).

 The searches that perform the interface are performed with the system user *OAI / PMH*.
 Give this user the rights data to see.